boundless-xyz/Signal-Ethereum/docs/safety-and-liveness.md

 ## Analysis

-Using the above we can calculate that to ensure ZKasper can safely accept a supermajory link it must have received vote weight fraction
+Using the above we can calculate that to ensure ZKasper can safely accept a supermajority link it must have received vote weight fraction

 $w(L) = 2/3 + L \frac{2*16*32}{1055350} = 2/3 + L 9.7e-4$